monotone-studio/monotone/ARCHITECTURE.md

 Each partition has ordered in-memory storage associated with partition file.
 Eventually in-memory storage and partition file merged together.
 This is done manually or in background by a pool of workers.
-Compaction is multi-threaaded and scalable.
+Compaction is multi-threaded and scalable.
 Each partition file has index of regions, which contains of min/max keys of each region and its file position.
 This index is kept in memory and loaded on start.
 Index size is insignificant even for huge data sets.

 #### Refresh